 For older students: Sometimes it’s fear that gets in the way of going for their goal.
 Encourage them to pinpoint and identify the source of their fear right from the start so they don’t create obstacles for reaching their goal.

-Make copies of the students goals and keep on hand to review when the time comes.
-Encourage students to take their goal home and keep it in a place they can see it every day.
+Make copies of the goals and keep on hand to review.
+Encourage students to take their goals home and keep it in a place they can see them every day.